Test case prioritization using test case diversification and fault-proneness estimations: Empirical study

 \subsection{Experimental procedure}

-The main part of the experiment consists of running the following methods on the projects of the Defects4J+M dataset: \begin{enumerate} \item The proposed based TCP method which was presented in Section~\ref{sec:methodology}. \item The proposed based TCP method without the usage of the phase of defect prediction. \item The traditional total and additional prioritization methods. \item The total and additional prioritization TCP methods based on fault-proneness presented in Section~\ref{sec:tcp_based_on_fp} incorporating the proposed defect prediction method. \end{enumerate} To create the defect prediction model for the $i$th version of the projects, the procedure explained in Section~\ref{sec:prop_def_pred_method} is performed by aggregating the data of the other projects and the data from the $1$st to $(i-1)$th versions of the same project.
+The main part of the experiment consists of running the algorithms mentioned in Table~\ref{tab:tcp_algorithms_studied} on the projects of the Defects4J+M dataset.
+To create the defect prediction model for the $i$th version of the projects, the procedure explained in Section~\ref{sec:prop_def_pred_method} is performed by aggregating the data of the other projects and the data from the $1$st to $(i-1)$th versions of the same project.
 Since it is reasonable to create the defect prediction model using a minimum number of bugs from the same project, we created the model only for the versions of each project from some version onward.
-In this regard, the evaluation is done over the last 13, 33, 50, 14, and 50 versions of the Chart, Lang, Math, Time, and Closure projects, respectively.
+In this regard, the evaluation is done over all versions of the projects, except the oldest 5 versions of each project which are used for defect-prediction hyperparameter tuning.
+Additionally, other projects were added to the training set of each version to get an advantage in early versions.
+This addition happens to enhance the model performance even in later versions.

 The source code of the methods implemented in this paper and usage instructions are put publicly available on a GitHub repository\footnote{\url{https://github.com/mostafamahdieh/ClusteringFaultPronenessTCP}}.
 This package contains instructions on the usage of the algorithms and replicating the results of this paper in multiple steps.